jaybabel/drinks_ahoy/README.md

 I am a consumer, I want to search by ingredients, So I can see what drinks are made using that ingredient.

 I am a consumer, I want to look at drinks by alphabetical listing, So that I can find a drink that starts with a specific letter or letters.

+I am a consumer, I want to know what site I am on, So I can use it again.